YasarMushtaq1/YTC/README.md

 # Usage
 This smart contract defines an ERC-20 token named "AITU Sayed" with the symbol "YTC".
 ERC-20 is a standard interface for fungible tokens on the Ethereum blockchain.
 It includes basic functionalities like transferring tokens, checking balances, and approving spending of tokens.

+# License
+This project is distributed under the MIT License - see the LICENSE file for details. https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/LICENSE

 # Prerequisites
 Solidity Version: The code specifies that it should be compiled using Solidity version 0.8.20 or higher.